Our People at Roseneath School

 I was delighted to be appointed as Deputy Principal at Roseneath School and have been made to feel very welcome by staff, pupils and their families.
 It has been a big shift for me from rural Wanganui to the metropolis of the capital but due to its size and unique setting I have quickly felt at home at Roseneath.

-I teach in the Long Boat with an amazing class of Year 6 pupils.
+I teach our senior students in the Long Boat.
 Year 4-6 is an area of the school I have had most of my teaching experience in and really enjoy.
 I love teaching in a full primary where there is a truly family feel to the school.
 Roseneath School is a vibrant place where there is always something creative and inspiring happening.

 Apart from my teaching and DP duties I am SENCO responsible for pupils with special educational needs.
 I also take responsibility for mathematics across the school and share technology with Miss T.